 The treatment process at Hazelmere WTP consists of chemical dosing, clarification, filtration and disinfection.
 Sludge treatment is by means of a gravity settling and a Centrifuge Sludge Dewatering System.
 The characteristics of the Hazelmere WTP are shown in Table 12.12.
 There is 25 M l of clear water storage available on the site in the form of two 12.5 M l tanks.
-One of these is currently being upgraded from a floating roof reservoir to a concrete roof reservoir.
+The operational philosophy for the two balancing tanks is to allow the concrete roof balancing tank to supply Avondale and the floating roof balancing tank to supply Grange, Waterloo and Ndwedwe Reservoirs.